-Officially a self-governing commonwealth of the United States, Puerto Rico is a great destination for Americans desperate to experience the sun and sea of the Caribbean!
+Officially a self-governing commonwealth of the United States, Puerto Rico is a great destination for Americans keen to experience the sun and sea of the Caribbean!
 Despite its ties with the US, the island enjoys a rich and distinct culture that draws visitors from all across the world.
-Whether you’re here for reggaeton, panoramic scenery, or an indulgent culinary scene, there’s a little something for everyone in PR.
+Whether you’re here for reggaeton, the panoramic scenery, or indulgent local dishes, you’ll be spoilt for choice with things to see and do.

 - San Juan – Overall Best Place to Stay in Puerto Rico

 - Rincón – Best Place to Stay in Puerto Rico for Families

 - Fajardo – Most Romantic Place to Stay in Puerto Rico for Couples

 - Luquillo – Coolest Place to Stay in Puerto Rico

 - San Juan – Where to Stay in Puerto Rico on a Budget

 - Vieques – One of the Most Unique Places to Stay in Puerto Rico

 - Arecibo – Where to Stay in Puerto Rico for Adventure